thosgood/this-weeks-finds/markdown/151-200/week175.md

 This doubles the trace, so define a new trace on the algebra of 2 x 2 matrices which is half the usual one.
-Now keep doing this, doubling the dimension each time, using the above formula to define a map from the 2^n^ x 2^n^ matrices into the 2^n+1^ x 2^n+1^ matrices, and normalizing the trace on each of these matrix algebras so that all the maps are trace-preserving.
-Then take the *union* of all these algebras\... and finally, with a little work, complete this and get a von Neumann algebra!
+Now keep doing this, doubling the dimension each time, using the above formula to define a map from the 2^n x 2^n matrices into the 2^n+1^ x 2^n+1^ matrices, and normalizing the trace on each of these matrix algebras so that all the maps are trace-preserving.
+Then take the *union* of all these algebras... and finally, with a little work, complete this and get a von Neumann algebra!

 One can show this von Neumann algebra is a factor.
-It\'s pretty obvious that the trace of a projection can be any fraction in the interval
+It's pretty obvious that the trace of a projection can be any fraction in the interval
 \[0,1\] whose denominator is a power of two.
-But actually, *any* number from 0 to 1 is the trace of some projection in this algebra - so we\'ve got our paws on a type II~1~ factor.
+But actually, *any* number from 0 to 1 is the trace of some projection in this algebra - so we've got our paws on a type II_1 factor.

-This isn\'t the only II~1~ factor, but it\'s the only one that contains a sequence of finite-dimensional von Neumann algebras whose union is dense in the weak topology.
-A von Neumann algebra like that is called
-\"hyperfinite\", so this guy is called \"the hyperfinite II~1~ factor\".
+This isn't the only II_1 factor, but it's the only one that contains a sequence of finite-dimensional von Neumann algebras whose union is dense in the weak topology.
+A von Neumann algebra like that is called "hyperfinite", so this guy is called "the hyperfinite II_1 factor".

-It may sound like something out of bad science fiction, but the hyperfinite II~1~ factor shows up all over the place in physics!
+It may sound like something out of bad science fiction, but the hyperfinite II_1 factor shows up all over the place in physics!

-First of all, the algebra of 2^n^ x 2^n^ matrices is a Clifford algebra, so the hyperfinite II~1~ factor is a kind of infinite-dimensional Clifford algebra.
-But the Clifford algebra of 2^n^ x 2^n^ matrices is secretly just another name for the algebra generated by creation and annihilation operators on the fermionic Fock space over C^2n^.
-Pondering this a bit, you can show that the hyperfinite II~1~ factor is the smallest von Neumann algebra containing the creation and annihilation operators on a fermionic Fock space of countably infinite dimension.
+First of all, the algebra of 2^n x 2^n matrices is a Clifford algebra, so the hyperfinite II_1 factor is a kind of infinite-dimensional Clifford algebra.
+But the Clifford algebra of 2^n x 2^n matrices is secretly just another name for the algebra generated by creation and annihilation operators on the fermionic Fock space over C^2n^.
+Pondering this a bit, you can show that the hyperfinite II_1 factor is the smallest von Neumann algebra containing the creation and annihilation operators on a fermionic Fock space of countably infinite dimension.

-In less technical lingo - I\'m afraid I\'m starting to assume you know quantum field theory! - the hyperfinite II~1~ factor is the right algebra of observables for a free quantum field theory with only fermions.
-For bosons, you want the type I~∞~ factor.
+In less technical lingo - I'm afraid I'm starting to assume you know quantum field theory! - the hyperfinite II_1 factor is the right algebra of observables for a free quantum field theory with only fermions.
+For bosons, you want the type I~\infty~ factor.

-There is more than one type II~∞~ factor, but again there is only one that is hyperfinite.
-You can get this by tensoring the type I~∞~ factor and the hyperfinite II~1~ factor.
-Physically, this means that the hyperfinite II~∞~ factor is the right algebra of observables for a free quantum field theory with both bosons and fermions.
+There is more than one type II~\infty~ factor, but again there is only one that is hyperfinite.
+You can get this by tensoring the type I~\infty~ factor and the hyperfinite II_1 factor.
+Physically, this means that the hyperfinite II~\infty~ factor is the right algebra of observables for a free quantum field theory with both bosons and fermions.

 The most mysterious factors are those of type III.
-These can be simply defined as \"none of the above\"!
-Equivalently, they are factors for which any nonzero trace takes values in {0,∞}.
+These can be simply defined as "none of the above"!
+Equivalently, they are factors for which any nonzero trace takes values in {0,\infty}.
 In a type III factor, all projections other than 0 have infinite trace.
 In other words, the trace is a useless concept for these guys.

-As far as I\'m concerned, the easiest way to construct a type III factor uses physics.
+As far as I'm concerned, the easiest way to construct a type III factor uses physics.
 Now, I said that free quantum field theories had different kinds of type I or type II factors as their algebras of observables.
 This is true if you consider the algebra of *all* observables.
 However,